TheQwertiest/foo_spider_monkey_panel/README.md

 ```
 v1.6.1 Beta 1
-- ADD: plman.CreateAutplaylist, plman.IsAutoPlaylist, plman.ClearPlaylist
+- ADD: plman.CreateAutoplaylist, plman.IsAutoPlaylist, plman.ClearPlaylist
        These are in addition to the "fb" methods which already exist.
-If you
-       use these, your scripts will only work with this component version
-       and later.

 v1.6.0.1
 - CHG: Remove on_tooltip_custom_paint() callback.